Anashost/Smart-Shades-UI-Home-Assistant/README.md

 >### You can use this setup too in two ways:
 >
->- either create individual UI & automation for each shade.
+>- either create individual UI & automation for each shade to automate them individually.
 >
 >- or group all your shades together using Helpers and automate them as one. then use this entity `cover.all_shades` we created earlier for the UI and Automation.
 Don't forget to create a `slider custom helper` for the group (step #3).